ISRO's Chandrayaan-2 discovers water on Moon: All you need to know

 About Chandrayaan-2 India's second Moon mission

 Chandrayaan-2 moon mission is totally an indigenous mission.
-Earlier, Chandryaan-2 was decided to launch on 15 July, 2019 but due to some technical problem it was delayed.
+Earlier, Chandryaan-2 was decided to launch on 15 July, 2019 but due to some technical problem, it was delayed.
 Finally, it was launched on 22 July, 2019 via GSLV-Mk-III rocket from Satish Dhawan Space Centre, Sriharikota.
 No doubt, the Chandrayaan-2 mission comes nearly 11 years after India's first expedition to the moon in October 2008.
 Therefore, the space agency said it is better to be delayed rather than any complications.

-It is one of the biggest project to date.
+It is one of the biggest projects to date.
 The journey of Chandrayaan-2 is around 3.84 lakh km to Moon.
 It will be injected into an earth parking 170 x 40400 km orbit.
 The weight of Chandrayaan-2 spacecraft is approximately 3850 kilograms.
 It will collect data on water, minerals, and formations of rock.

 Chandrayaan-2 spacecraft has three modules a Lander (Vikram), an Orbiter, and Rover (Pragyan).